-Jennie has an MA in Fine Art (UCA Farnham) and was Artist in Residence at Watts Gallery/Artists Village 2015.
-Jennie is currently researching for a PhD in Fine Art Practice having received the Watts/UCA Scholarship.
-She is investigating the relationship we have with our eyes that results in many people refusing to donate their corneas after death.
+Jennie has an PhD in Fine Art (UCA Farnham) and was Artist in Residence at Watts Gallery/Artists Village 2015.
+Jennie’s PhD research investigated the relationship we have with our eyes that results in many people refusing to donate their corneas after death.
 Jennie combines her art practice with her role as a doctor, as CEO of international charity Transplant Links.

 Jennie recently had two artworks exhibited in the 2018 Royal Academy Summer Exhibition.
 David Mach RA, on the selection committee for the Summer Exhibition, spoke about her work: